 The idea is to make things more flexible and - potentially - cheaper.
 For example, if you only really care about Premier League, you can just get Sky Sports Premier League.
 Alternatively, if you loved, say, F1 and golf, you can get Sky Sports Golf and Sky Sports F1 only.

 Will Sky Sports become more expensive on Sky?

 No - it may actually be cheaper depending on what you want.

 - A single channel is £18 a month.

 - Three channels is £26 a month

 BT will continue to get two Sky channels - Sky Sports Main Event and Sky Sports Main Event Extra.
-These replace the previous channels Sky Sports 1 and 2 and, as before, be available to customers taking BT Infinity and a BT TV package.
+These replace the previous channels Sky Sports 1 and 2 and, as before, be available to customers taking BT Superfast Fibre and a BT TV package.